Compare commits

 - Continuous: seq_00000.png

-Also removes blended image files and film_temp_*.png temporaries.
+Also removes blended image files and film/bimvfi temp .png files.

 Handles both old format (seq_0000) and new format (seq01_0000).